 Retirement Pay Calculator

-How Military Retirement Pay Is Calculated
+How Military Retirement Pay Works: A No-Nonsense Breakdown

 Military pay and compensation

-1. Your retirement system (High-3 or BRS)
+1. Your retirement system (High-3 or BRS) — and this one’s a big deal

 3. Your years of creditable service

-High-3 Retirement System
+High-3 Retirement System — The Legacy Plan

-High-3 Formula
+The High-3 Formula

 Years of Service Multiplier High-3 of $6,000 High-3 of $8,000 High-3 of $10,000